mathis-m/mathis-m/README.md

 I thrive on **analyzing problems** and crafting elegant solutions.
 Building **tools and frameworks for other developers** is my definition of *god-tier software development* — done right, it has the biggest impact.

+### 🤝 How I work:
+I **always contribute back** — if I uncover something while digging into the internals, you can expect me to share exactly what I found and, whenever possible, fix it myself.
+Open source is better when we all pitch in!

 ---

 Let’s build something awesome! 🚀